komalgautam/GovernAI/README.md

 GovernAI is still evolving.
 Planned future updates include:

 ✅ Addition and better data sourcing from trusted sources.
+✅ Enhanced prompting and report generation.
-✅ Topic filtering by theme or region
+✅ Topic filtering by theme or region.
 ✅ Email digests & alerts
 ✅ User-authored dashboards
-✅ NLP-powered policy timeline comparison
+✅ NLP-powered policy timeline comparison.
-✅ Open Graph or LinkedIn card previews

 If you'd like to contribute, suggest new sources, or request custom use cases, feel free to open an issue or pull request.